 Apples, wine, and nuts.

 First things first, peel and core three apples, preferably a sweeter variety like Fujis are ideal.
-Throw these into a wooden bowl, along with a good handful of nuts – Walnuts are traditional, but I find them a bit bitter… And besides, we already had peacans on hand, so I used those.
+Throw these into a wooden bowl, along with a good handful of nuts – Walnuts are traditional, but I find them a bit bitter… And besides, we already had pecans on hand, so I used those.
 Maybe start with 1/2 cup, and then depending on how your mixture looks you can add in more?
 It’s really up to you.

 Now, mash those bad boys up real good! …But don’t massacre it!
 You’re looking for a chunky mixture, not a puree.
-That’s why I tend to use the hand-chopper, but if you’re just not into that or want to save time, you could probably get the same results from a food processer, as long as you kept an eye one it.
+That’s why I tend to use the hand-chopper, but if you’re just not into that or want to save time, you could probably get the same results from a food processor, as long as you kept an eye one it.

 With the addition of about 1/2 cup of Manischewitz, (Or, I suppose you could substitute a sweetened grape juice if you don’t want to use alcohol) this is what mine looks like.
 By no means is this the only way it should come out.
 I’ve seen other people make theirs so smooth it’s more like applesauce!
-As something that smooth, it could make a tasty dip for unsalted crackers, or a spread for toast… Chunkier makes a great sandwich filling… and if you throw it under the broiler with some brown sugar, cinnimon, and crumbled matzah, it makes for a warm and comforting dessert.
+As something that smooth, it could make a tasty dip for unsalted crackers, or a spread for toast… Chunkier makes a great sandwich filling… and if you throw it under the broiler with some brown sugar, cinnamon, and crumbled matzoh, it makes for a warm and comforting dessert.

 If you do try it, just play around with it!
 There are so many areas open to variation, and then the sky is the limit with what you can do with the end product.